learn-co-curriculum/omniauth_readme/README.md

 As you can gather from the initializer code, we're going to need two pieces of information from Facebook in order to get authentication working: the application key and secret that will identify our app to Facebook.

 Log in to [the Facebook developer site](https://developers.facebook.com/).
-In the `My Apps` dropdown menu at the top-right of the page, select `Add a New App`, and a modal should appear.
+In the `My Apps` dropdown menu at the top-right of the page, select `Create App`, and a modal should appear.
 Fill out the requested information and click `Create App ID`.
-You should now be on the `Product Setup` page — if you are not, look in the sidebar for `+ Add Product` under the `Products` heading.
-On the `Product Setup` page, click `Get Started` next to `Facebook Login`:
+Click `Skip` at the bottom of the `Select a Scenario` page.
+You should now be on the Dashboard.
+Scroll down to the `Add a Product` section and click `Setup` on the `Facebook Login` tile:

 ![Facebook Login](https://user-images.githubusercontent.com/17556281/27402847-25d8c782-5696-11e7-8fa0-2aaa6602de06.png)